vladimir212455/Ships_version2/README.md

-!The project contains the implementation of the game sea battle
+The project contains the implementation of the game sea battle